Funeral listings, May 19, 2022

 Powell, Joyce, services are 11 a.m.
 Friday at Stout & Son Funeral Home, 200 E. Main St., Russiaville.

 Kirby, Lisa, services are 1 p.m.
-Friday at Ellers Mortuary-Webster St Chapel, 3400 S. Webster St., Kokomo.
+Friday at Ellers Mortuary-Webster Street Chapel, 3400 S. Webster St., Kokomo.

+Ryan, Lora, services are noon Saturday at West Middleton United Methodist Church, 480 W. 230 South (Hobson Street), Kokomo.

 Trobaugh, Joanne, services are noon Saturday at Shirley & Stout Funeral Home, 1315 W. Lincoln Road, Kokomo.